Finnish film Euthanizer gets North America release

 The film was very well received by critics.
 Euthanizer’s international distributor Wide Management signed a distribution agreement for the North America market with Uncork’d Entertainment immediately after the film premiered at TIFF.

-“It appears that our movie will still premiere on many other markets and the festival tour will be extensive,” says the film’s producer Jani Pösö.
+“It appears that our movie will still premiere on many other markets and the festival tour will be extensive,” says the film’s producer Jani Pösö, in a release.
 “This is for sure some kind of Finnish film-makers’ wet dream.”

 While Pösö doesn’t go into too many details about where the film might be screened, it has been confirmed that Euthanizer will also hit cinemas in Italy.